 Develop your knowledge and understanding of borreliosis in horses.
-This is a one-part course that can also be taken as part of the Bacterial conditions course bundle.

 This module looks at pathogenesis, diagnosis, treatment, prevention and outcomes of borreliosis in horses, including:

 Cause – tick-borne infection with Borrelia burgdorferi commonly known as Lyme disease.
 Horses are end-stage incidental hosts.

 Signs – highly variable and not pathognomonic: pyrexia, lymphadenopathy (local to attachment or widespread), swollen joints, shifting lameness, hyperesthesia, behavioral changes.

 Diagnosis – difficult as many asymptomatic horses are seropositive.
 Diagnosis based on combination of geographical area, clinical signs, serological testing and response to treatment.

 Treatment – oxytetracycline or doxycycline + NSAIDs as first line.
 If non-responsive minocycline, ceftioflur or even metronidazole can be used.

 Prognosis – guarded for neuroborreliosis, variable for non-specific clinical signs.